Addictions: Talking as a Form of ResistanceBy Dr. Margaret Paul

 March 22, 2010

-Many people have discovered talking as way to avoid being invaded, controlled, or rejected by others.
-Yet this addiction, as well as many others, being a form of self-abandonment, leads to much suffering.
+Do you use talking as a form of resistance and control?
+This addiction, as well as many others, being a form of self-abandonment, leads to much suffering.

 "Bryan, would you be willing to take a deep breath and put your focus into your heart?"

 Bryan starts to debate with me, asking irrelevant questions, deflecting, trying to pull me into his system of avoidance.

 "I’m wondering what you are avoiding feeling?"
 I gently ask him.

 "I don't know."
 He looks at me expectantly, waiting for me to tell him what he is avoiding.

 "Bryan, it appears to me that resistance is your God - that resisting is more important to you than being loving to yourself and others."